 The road is full of twists and turns.
-I know less now that I did when I first started out and I am happy to rest with that.
-The knowledge that got me here did just that, it got me to sit on the cushion, to search for the space, but the practice turns this all upside down.
+I know less now than I did when I first started out and I am happy to rest with that.
+The knowledge that got me here did just that, it got me to sit on the cushion, to search for the space.
+The practice turns this all upside down.

 I came to this practice seeking change, security, happiness and peace.
 What I was really seeking was satisfaction and reward, all from the ego mind.
 All my efforts were based around this.
 My ego mind had played a trick, a self projection, it showed me a little picture of what life would be like in the future, an illusion, totally unreal.